ZachQin/ZQTokenView/README.md

 # ZQTokenView

 An iOS View based on UICollectionView.
-It implements draging to order and drag out to delete Operation.
+It implements draging to order and delete.

 ## Screenshots